LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 I was effectively told to submit a demo version of my mod instead.

-Someone mentioned that they thought demo were disallowed on the site, turns out it's fine as long as you don't point out to additional features in exchange of money.
+Someone mentioned that they thought demo were disallowed on the site, turns out it's fine as long as you don't point out to additional features in exchange for money.
 ​
 ## The Issue With The Reason